opoloo/flying_ruby_saucer/README.md

 Using Rails

-With rails you simple use all the respond_to_format beauty.
+With rails you simply use all the respond_to format beauty.
 Just tell your controller to respond_to :pdf for the given action.

 def show